 Other credit cards that carry higher cash back rates with bonus categories, like the Chase Freedom Unlimited, may also be more valuable reward-wise depending on how much you spend.
 Based on the Bureau of Labor Statistics’ average yearly spending data and a $15,900 budget, we estimate that the Unlimited Cash card earns around $239 per year while the Freedom Unlimited rakes in $353 per year due to its additional unlimited 5 percent and 3 percent bonus categories.

 Similarly, the Unlimited Cash card’s sibling, the Bank of America® Customized Cash Rewards credit card, may earn more cash back based on your spending habits and gives you more flexibility than the competition.
-It lets you choose from one of six 3 percent cash back categories that can be swapped each month, plus 2 percent back at grocery stores and wholesale clubs.
+It lets you choose from one of the 3 percent cash back categories that can be swapped each month, plus 2 percent back at grocery stores and wholesale clubs.
 The only drawback is that the 3 percent and 2 percent categories share a $2,500 quarterly spending limit, after which you’ll earn 1 percent back.
 Even so, maximizing these categories (with the remaining spend earning 1 percent) would net you $359 per year.
 You’d need to spend about $8,034 more per year to earn that much cash back with the Unlimited Cash card.

 In order to maximize your flat-rate cash back card, your best move would be to pair it with a credit card that earns higher cash back on your most popular bonus categories.
-If you bank with Bank of America or are a Preferred Rewards member, the Customized Cash Rewards card is a prime partner.
+If you bank with Bank of America or are a Bank of America Preferred Rewards® member, the Customized Cash Rewards card is a prime partner.
 Its choice category flexibility allows you to squeeze the most cash back from your biggest expenses, while the Unlimited Cash card can earn more cash back on purchases outside your categories or beyond the quarterly spending cap.